 “Ye have the advantage of me, Master Deputy,” she said, “for I don’t know yer name.”

 “Kyle Shaw, at your service.
 By the way, who’s the pig?”

 “That’s Archer from the garrison,” she said with a shudder.
 “Thank ye for making him go away.”

 “My pleasure,” he said, his pale blue eyes on her attractive profile.

-She stopped at the baxter’s pushcart, where a pretty young woman in a frilly white cap held a newborn infant in her arms.
+She stopped at the baker’s pushcart, where a pretty young woman in a frilly white cap held a newborn infant in her arms.

-“Good morrow to ye, Kyle Shaw,” she said, with a curtsey.
+“Good morrow to ye, Kyle Shaw,” she said, with a curtsy.
 She avoided the other woman’s questioning gaze as she waited for Kyle to take his leave.

 Kyle liked the sound of his name on her lips.
 After a slight bow to her, he started once again toward the roasting meat with the gelding in tow.
-After a couple of steps, he realized he had forgotten something important.
+After a couple of steps, he realized he’d forgotten something important.